-The full programme is being finalised but will comprise of our keynote speaker, following by an interactive panel session and in the afternoon parallel sessions exploring different approaches to what might constitute brave leadership.
+The draft programme is available to download below and will comprise of our keynote speaker, following by an interactive panel session and in the afternoon parallel sessions exploring different approaches to what might constitute brave leadership.

 "The Leadership Summit 2018 was a great opportunity to listen to successful leaders who were intellectually stimulating, who challenged our assumptions and yet who were able to inspire pragmatic action through an honest account of their own leadership experiences."